Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

   end
 ```

-This is how you use this method, you just pass data to the method and then use it's results to permit it.
+Here is the example how to use this method.
+You just pass a data to the method and then you should use it's results to permit it.

 {% codeblock app/controllers/services_controller.rb lang:ruby %}
   def service_params